Lonely Graves, a Texas Murder Trilogy

 Christmas Eve 1926: authorities in Parmer County discover the worst case of family annihilation this country has ever recorded after unearthing the remains of eight children and their mother.

-June 1930: an Amarillo, Texas peaceful summer morning is turned into pandemonium when a blonde-colored Durant automobile drives through the gates of the quaint Country Club Addition and suddenly explodes, hurling metal and body parts all over the neighborhood.
+June 1930: an Amarillo, Texas peaceful summer morning was turned into pandemonium when a blonde colored Durant drove through the gates of the quaint Country Club Addition and suddenly exploded hurling metal and body parts all over the neighborhood.

 There was a time when all six subjects’ names, husbands and the wives they killed were notoriously famous and news services carried the latest details in each case to newspapers all over the country.
 Today all lie in Lonely Graves, where only occasional curiosity seekers visit the sites.

 Author Lana Payne Barnett has woven a tale of deceit, false pride, rage and the ultimate, murder, into an account that is a page-turner.
 She began her research years ago when her father told her about a man who shared his name, a man who had murdered his wife and maimed his son.
 He was understandably curious about the case and asked her to see if she could learn the details.
 By the time she did, her father had died and, curiously, was buried in the same cemetery as the murderer who shared his name.

 Barnett was born in Memphis and lived her first ten years in Lakeview before moving to Tulia.
 After marriage she lived in Canyon for several years and worked for The Canyon News.
 In 1991 she and her husband returned to Tulia where she was Chamber of Commerce President/Director for many years.
 Until recently she had a weekly newspaper column called Panhandle Tidbits and has a Facebook page by the same name with over 11,000 followers.
 She has published other books, magazines and a play about the area.
 Her latest before Lonely Graves was Route 66 Guide to the Texas Panhandle.